 High Hopes will be on your left.

-Linda holds a Bachelor of Science degree from the University of Illinois.
-She has been with High Hopes as an Assistant Teacher, Floater, and now in her current role.
-She is married with two grown daughters, and enjoys reading and gardening.
+co-teacher, and now administrative assistant.
+She holds a Bachelor of Science degree from the University of Illinois.
+She is married with two grown daughters and two granddaughters.
+She enjoys reading and gardening.

 Kristin Garner, MPT

 Kristin received her BS and MPT from Ohio University in 1997 and 2000.
 She has been the Director of Clinical Services at High Hopes since 2006.
 She has worked at Vanderbilt Children's Hospital and Children's Hospital of Akron and has experience in acute care, NICU, PCCU, outpatient pediatric clinics, home health and school systems.
 She has advanced training in PT treatment for premature infants, Toticollis, and Cerebral Palsy.
 Kristin is a Credentialed Clinical Instructor for PT students.